Meet-Modi/InternetTv-IPmulticast-Stream-radio/README.md

 ## Installation

-The Project includes many `GUI` and `VLC` plugins which will be needed for displaying the video file recieved continously.
+The Project includes many `GUI` and `VLC` plugins which will be needed for displaying the video file recieved continously. and before u install vlc plugin make sure u have installed it with `apt` repository and not with `snap` repository.

--Server File : Only GCC version 8 or above is needed.
+#### For Vlc media Player : `sudo apt install vlc` (if installed with snap, uninstall it and install with apt).

+- Server File : `sudo apt install ffmpeg`
--Client File : It uses `Gtk2` for GUI and libvlc for integrating `vlc` window in the GUI -Gtk2 : `sudo apt-get install libgtk-3-dev`
+- Client File : It uses `Gtk2` for GUI and libvlc for integrating `vlc` window in the GUI
+   - Gtk2 : `sudo apt-get install libgtk-3-dev` (it will  install both gtk3 & gtk 2 versions)
- -libvlc : `sudo apt-get install libvlc-dev`
+   - libvlc : `sudo apt-get install libvlc-dev`

+## Usage & Documentation